-More with less - how do we master the increasing complexity of networked production of the future?
+More with less — how do we master the increasing complexity of production systems?

 Industry faces major challenges as product lifecycles shorten, product variability increases, and global markets become more volatile.
 To remain competitive, production facilities and equipment must be adaptable to respond quickly and efficiently to these changes.